Forth-Standard/forth200x/find.md

 ## ChangeLog

+2018-05-17: Wording changes following the suggestion by JennyBrien
 2018-05-29: Specify FIND for words without interpretation semantics, and loosen it for TO IS ACTION-OF.
 Added Remarks section for a rationale of these additions.